 Sandia National Labs Masters Fellowship Program

-The Masters Fellowship Program (MFP) is a limited external, hiring program; not for on-roll employees.
-The MFP Program is designed to help Sandia meet its affirmative action goals while at the same time building Sandia's capabilities with exceptional employees who have earned advanced degrees in Science, Engineering and Technology.
+The Masters Fellowship Program (MFP) is a limited external, hiring program.
+The MFP Program is designed to help Sandia meet its affirmative action goals while at the same time building Sandia's capabilities with exceptional employees who have earned advanced degrees in science, engineering, and technology.
 Hiring into MFP will be based on a pre-determined maximum number of hires as budget permits each fiscal year.
 Candidates will apply to one job posting for consideration.
 A combination of a matrix system and line organization interest will determine which "top" candidates are invited to attend an on-site, strategic recruiting event to interview with all interested organizations.
-Each candidate's research interest and preference in position will determine organizational placement of the candidate.
-Download details for the following:
+Each candidate's research interest and preference in position will determine the organizational placement of the candidate.

 Sandia National Laboratories' President Harry S. Truman Fellowship in National Security Science and Engineering

 The Harry S. Truman Fellowship provides the opportunity for new Ph.D. scientists and engineers to pursue independent research of their own choosing that supports Sandia's national security mission.
 Sandia's research focus areas are: bioscience, computing and information science, engineering science, materials science, nanodevices and microsystems, radiation effects and high energy physics, and geosciences.

 Candidates are expected to have solved a major scientific or engineering problem in their thesis work or have provided a new approach or insight to a major problem, as evidenced by a recognized impact in their field.

 The Truman Fellowship is a three-year appointment normally beginning on October 1.
 The deadline for nominations is November 1 of each year.